 Online Appointment Booking: Click here

-Cancellations: Dr. Stoddart requires 24 hours notice for appointment cancellations.
-Appointments that are missed or cancelled late will be billed at the usual rate.
+Cancellations: Dr. Stoddart requires 24 hours notice for cancellations.
+Appointments missed or cancelled late will be billed at the usual rate.

-Areas of Specialization: Clinical Intervention with youth and adults diagnosed with Autism Spectrum Disorder and co-existing conditions, transition to adulthood, family therapy and ASD, long-term therapy and monitoring, professional training, ASD and the law, sexual behaviours and education, gender identity and ASD
+Areas of Specialization: Clinical Intervention with youth and adults diagnosed with autism and co-existing conditions, transition to adulthood, family therapy and autism, older adults, long-term therapy and monitoring, autism and the law, sexual behaviours and education, gender identity and autism.